Asymmetry Analysis of Bilateral Shapes: Describing asymmetry

 Another useful way to think about the elementary features is by using reflection.
-Let $X$ be a basis registered configuration, and let $X^{(\text{refl})}$ denote the reflection of $X$ about $\mathcal{P}$.
+Let $X^{(\text{refl})}$ denote the reflection of $X$ about $\mathcal{P}$.
 Computationally, this matrix is obtained by changing the sign of the first column of $X$ and interchanging the row indices for each landmark pair.
 Then the elementary features of $X$ can be obtained by comparing the elements of $X$ and $X^{(\text{refl})}$.
-If $X$ is bilaterally symmetric about $\mathcal{P}$, then $X =X^{(\text{refl})}$ and elementary features vanish, i.e. $\bm d = \bm 0$.
+If $X$ is bilaterally symmetric about $\mathcal{P}$, then $X =X^{(\text{refl})}$ and $\bm d = \bm 0$.

-In many examples, such as the smile application studied later in this paper in Section \ref{sec:smile}, the direction of asymmetry, for example, left or right asymmetry, can vary between individuals and is not thought to be interested.
+In many examples, such as the illustrative smile examples studied later in this paper in Section \ref{sec:smile} and \ref{sec:jaw}, the direction of asymmetry, for example, left or right asymmetry, can vary between individuals and is not thought interesting.
 We will focus on the absolute values of the elementary features.
 Define the \emph{absolute elementary feature vector} $\bm a$ with elements

 where $J = J_\text{basis}$ or $J = J_\text{axis}$, as appropriate.
-In other words, only the extent of the asymmetry is interested.
-The elements of $\bm a$ can also be written in a similar way as elements of $\bm d$ in (\ref{eq:pair1})-(\ref{eq:solo}).
+In other words, only the extent of the asymmetry is interesting.
+The elements of $\bm a$ can also be written in a similar way as elements of $\bm d$ in (\ref{eq:pair1})-(\ref{eq:pair3}).
 In the rest of the paper, each configuration $X$ is reduced to an absolute elementary feature vector $\bm a$ for further numerical and statistical analysis.
+Note that $\bm a$ is also a function of matrix $X$ and $\mathcal{P}$.